 Comparison to Net Present Value

 This is an important aspect of the formula folks need to actually understand.
 If you look back at the formula, it uses NPV (Net Present Value) of ZERO.
 This means the cash flows are discounted at a certain rate to bring the entire cash flow from the future back to the initial investment.
-So there is a relationship that exists between the two phrases.
+There is a relationship that exists between the two phrases.
 Net Present Value measures the magnitude of dollars at a certain discount rate and Internal Rate of Return is the discount rate used to bring the future cash flows back to the original investment.
 For the small business owner, it is usually better and easier to calculate Net Present Value.
 In my example of above whereby the initial investment is equal between the projects, the Net Present Value for the Ranch style house is $21,800.
 This means that this project will generate the maximum return of physical dollars for the project.
 In the world of business, many managers/owners/investors don’t want to know the magnitude of dollars but they desire to know the IRR.
 This is because this value is used compare opportunities against a desired level or against the cost of capital.
 If the investors can borrow the money for 10%, then all three projects as describe in the Example 4 are good projects to invest with (naturally Lot #2 is the best).
 If the cost of capital is 37%, then only Lots 2 and 3 can be considered.

 In effect, it is easier to compare rates of return than the net present values.